Guseyn/nn-math-web/md/index.md

 $$b$$ - scalar bias
 $$\sigma$$ - activation function, we will use $$ReLU(x) = max(0, x)$$

-## 2. Neuron in Terms of Layers in a Neuron Network
+## 2. Neuron in Terms of Layers in a Neural Network

 ```latex
 \displaystyle{